jcchikikomori/ruby-compiler/README.md

 - [x] Dynamic script to install any releases of Ruby.
 - [x] Linter for shell scripts.
 - [x] Own pre-commit config for shell scripting.
+- [ ] Arch Linux support or any Linux distro that uses rolling release.
 - [ ] ARM support (for Apple Silicon or RPi).
 - [ ] Support older versions of ruby.
 - [ ] Support modern versions of ruby.